‘The Little Mermaid – A Musical Adventure’ at Disney’s Hollywood Studios

 Our Review of The Little Mermaid: A Musical Adventure

-The Little Mermaid: A Musical Adventure sits on the corner of the former Animation Courtyard.
+The Little Mermaid: A Musical Adventure is on the corner of the former Animation Courtyard.
 A covered queue sits outside the theater’s entrance.
 If you arrive early enough for the next performance, you can likely wait inside the interior portion of the queue.
 All other guests will wait in the exterior portion of the queue.

 As the story goes, Ariel is nowhere to be found when the final clam shell opens.
 At this point, all the characters are strictly on screen.